menu icon

 • Problem with an Online Purchase?, from Consumer Protection BC, explains some rules around distance sales contracts and specific instances that give you the right to cancel.

-• Small Claims Solution Explorer, from Civil Resolution Tribunal, is a tool for helping people manage and resolve disputes in BC.
+• Solution Explorer - Small Claims, from the Civil Resolution Tribunal, is a tool for helping people manage and resolve disputes in BC.
 Select “Goods and Services - Buyers” and explore your options through information, videos, and template letters.

 Need more help?

 • If you have explored your options and now want to seek advice from a lawyer, contact Lawyer Referral Service from Access Pro Bono.
-They offer a free initial consultation with a lawyer for up to 30 minutes.
+They offer a free, brief initial consultation with a lawyer to determine your legal needs.
+If you would like further help from your lawyer, you can retain them at an agreeable rate of charge.

 See our related common questions: